chrisdone/website/hakyll/posts/three-questions-of-lang-design.md

 ---
 date: 2023-01-07
-title: Microblog
-description: Microblog
+title: Three questions of language design
+description: Three questions of language design
 author: Chris Done
 tags: microblog
 ---

-## Three questions of lang design

-*2023-01-07 19:38*

 There seem to be three interesting questions when I look at a new (mainstream/practical) programming language: